Wuppertal Institute for Climate, Environment and Energy: Organization and networks

+Financing of the Wuppertal Institute

+The institute is financed by third-party funds (Drittmittel) and core funding from the state of North Rhine-Westphalia.
+The Wuppertal Institute is a non-profit GmbH whose sole owner is the state of North Rhine-Westphalia.
+The chairman of the supervisory board is a state secretary of the respective government.

 History

 The Wuppertal Institute started its research work in 1991, headed by Ernst Ulrich von Weizsäcker.
-The Institute's mission – formulated in its partnership agreement – was first of all to "promote measures and initiatives to secure the climate situation, to improve the environment and to save energy, as an interface between the scientific pursuit of knowledge and its practical application”.
+The later Federal President Johannes Rau (SPD) gave significant support to the founding when he was still Prime Minister of North Rhine-Westphalia.
+He ensured that the Wuppertal Institute for Climate, Environment and Energy was established in his hometown.
+The Institute's mission – formulated in its partnership agreement – was, first of all, to "promote measures and initiatives to secure the climate situation, to improve the environment and to save energy, as an interface between the scientific pursuit of knowledge and its practical application”.
 Founding President Ernst Ulrich von Weizsäcker advocated a resource strategy founded on reducing resource use by means of what he called an "efficiency revolution" pointing the way towards new models of prosperity.
 Efficiency is the cornerstone of the book Factor Four - Doubling Wealth, Halving Resource Use by Ernst Ulrich von Weizsäcker, Amory and Hunter Lovins (Rocky Mountain Institute, US).
-They assembled fifty examples of successful products using half the usual amount of natural resources, including hypercars, "Passivhaus", superwindows, long-lasting furniture and a summer holiday in the Austrian Alps.
+They assembled fifty examples of successful products using half the usual amount of natural resources, including hypercars, "Passivhaus", superwindows, long-lasting furniture, and a summer holiday in the Austrian Alps.
 The book was accepted as a report to the Club of Rome, and was on the best-seller lists for several months.
 It has been translated into more than ten languages.

 Peter Hennicke studied and worked on using efficiency potentials in the field of energy use before he came to the Wuppertal Institute.
-He intensified research in this area as head of the Energy Division; later on he succeeded Ernst Ulrich von Weizsäcker as president from 2000 to 2008.
+He intensified research in this area as head of the Energy Division; later on, he succeeded Ernst Ulrich von Weizsäcker as president from 2000 to 2008.
 Friedrich Schmidt-Bleek, the vice-president at that time, found a large audience proposing his MIPS concept for gauging material input per service unit and identifying "ecological rucksacks" that "carry" products and services when they arrive at the consumer.
-He was aware of the fact that the then prevailing environmental policy was not paying enough attention to the great material flows; he advocated that besides already existing successful legal measures for pollutant emissions limitation, it would be necessary to reduce the material flows in order to conserve the finite material, energy and natural resources.
+He was aware of the fact that the then prevailing environmental policy was not paying enough attention to the great material flows; he advocated that besides already existing successful legal measures for pollutant emissions limitation, it would be necessary to reduce the material flows to conserve the finite material, energy, and natural resources.
 With his concept of the “Ecological rucksack” he introduced his ideas into scientific and political debates.

 In 2001, the Tokyo-based Takeda Foundation awarded Ernst Ulrich von Weizsäcker and Friedrich Schmidt-Bleek a price worth one hundred million Japanese yen for their concepts "Factor Four", "MIPS" and "ecological rucksack", an expression of the Wuppertal Institute's international recognition.